Nosthertus/diet-raml/README.md

 diet-raml-generator is a code generator for resources found in a raml file.
 Raml version used is 1.0

+#### This repository is currently on stop, due to bugs from raml-parser for raml version 1.0..
+Any updates will be posted on gitter

 ### Version

 0.6.0